Skip to main content

 Marketing automation has been mainstream for well over a decade.
 Most mature B2B marketing organizations have a version of a marketing automation workflow or program that's been running for years.

-For a long time, it's worked.
-If a nurture sequence was misfiring, someone would eventually notice the conversion rate drop and go digging.
-But now, AI changes the trickle-down effects considerably.
+But, then if a nurture sequence misfires, someone eventually notices the conversion rate drop and they start digging.
+And now, AI changes the trickle-down effects considerably.

 When organizations start layering AI-powered scoring, enrichment, or agent-driven outreach on top of these systems, they're not just adding new capabilities.